wh-alice/mig_visualstudio/vs/data-tools/query-datasets.md

 #### To return the child records of a selected parent record

--   Call the <xref:System.Data.DataRow.GetChildRows*> method of a specific `Customers` data row, and return an array of rows from the `Orders` table:
+-   Call the <xref:System.Data.DataRow.GetChildRows%2A> method of a specific `Customers` data row, and return an array of rows from the `Orders` table:

      [!code-cs[VbRaddataDatasets#6](../data-tools/codesnippet/CSharp/query-datasets_4.cs)]
      [!code-vb[VbRaddataDatasets#6](../data-tools/codesnippet/VisualBasic/query-datasets_4.vb)]

 #### To return the parent record of a selected child record

--   Call the <xref:System.Data.DataRow.GetParentRow*> method of a specific `Orders` data row, and return a single row from the `Customers` table:
+-   Call the <xref:System.Data.DataRow.GetParentRow%2A> method of a specific `Orders` data row, and return a single row from the `Customers` table:

      [!code-cs[VbRaddataDatasets#7](../data-tools/codesnippet/CSharp/query-datasets_5.cs)]
      [!code-vb[VbRaddataDatasets#7](../data-tools/codesnippet/VisualBasic/query-datasets_5.vb)]